 The Event is open to anyone with the right combination of skill and determination to achieve a single-handed around the world circumnavigation without outside assistance.
 As Val Howells, one of the pioneering competitors of the original 1960 OSTAR, once said – we do it to expand the envelope.

 The spirit of the Event

-The spirit of the Event is to keep this a sailor’s event, where camaraderie among entrants will produce lifelong friendships; where the sharing of the preparation and navigation will bring people together.
+The intention is to keep this a sailor’s event, where camaraderie among entrants will produce lifelong friendships; where the sharing of the preparation and navigation will bring people together.

-Many of our enquiries already own a boat and have long dreamed of setting off single-handed around the world – they can now do so single-handed but not alone.
+Many of our enquirers have long dreamed of setting off single-handed around the world.
+They can now do so single-handed, but not alone.

 Who are the Organisers and what is their experience?